KhalidAFarah/KhalidAFarah/README.md

 <h1>Hello there, my name is Khalid Ahmed Farah 👋.</h1>

-I am currently studying Computer Engeineering, in the 3rd year .
+I am currently studying Applied Computer and Information Technology with the specialization Cloud-Based Services and Operations!

 My Linkedin